webdevlex/349-front-end/README.md

 **5. Download the backend and frontend .env files and place them in their respective folders:** https://drive.google.com/drive/folders/190CuRyhaO19Q8rBs-C8rMBjilU-WHE-L?usp=sharing

+Tip: make sure to inlcude the "." in the file name ".env"

 ```
 Project
 ├── 349-frontend